1. Should You Put References on a CV: Examples & Tips

 What are references on a CV?

 Above all, your referees need to be able to speak coherently about you as an employee.
 Friends and family are out of the question.
-Avoid colleagues if at all possible—your referee should be your superior or at least someone higher up in the hierarchy than you.
-Here are some options, in order of preference:
+Avoid colleagues whenever possible; your referee should be a supervisor or someone higher up in the hierarchy than you.

 • Current employer